Redundancy in Distributed Proofs: Introduction

-Proof-labeling schemes are extremely versatile, in the sense that they can be used to certify \emph{any} distributed data-structure.
-For instance, for certifying a spanning tree, there are several proof-labeling schemes, each using certificates of logarithmic size~\cite{ItkisL94,KormanKP10}.
+Proof-labeling schemes are extremely versatile, in the sense that they can be used to certify \emph{any} distributed object or graph property.
+For instance, to certify a spanning tree, there are several proof-labeling schemes, each using certificates of logarithmic size~\cite{ItkisL94,KormanKP10}.
 Similarly, certifying a minimum-weight spanning tree (MST) can be achieved with certificates of size $\Theta(\log^2n)$ bits in $n$-node networks~\cite{KormanKP10, KormanK07}.
-Moreover, proof-labeling schemes are very \emph{local}, in the sense that the verification procedure performs in just one round of communication, each node accepting or rejecting based solely on its certificate and the certificates of its neighbors.
-However, these versatility and locality come with a cost.
-For instance, certifying rather simple data structures, such as certifying that each node holds the value of the diameter of the network requires certificates of $\widetilde{\Omega}(n)$ bits~\cite{Censor-HillelPP17}\footnote{The tilde-notation is similar to the big-O notation, but also ignores poly-logarithmic factors.}.
-There are even properties that require larger certificates.
-For instance, certifying that the network is non 3-colorable, or certifying that the network has a non-trivial automorphisms both require certificates of $\widetilde{\Omega}(n^2)$ bits~\cite{GoosS16}.
-The good news though is that all distributed data-structures (and graph properties) can be certified using certificates of $O(n^2+kn)$ bits, where $k$ is the size of the part of the data-structure stored at each node -- see~\cite{GoosS16,KormanKP10}.
+Moreover, proof-labeling schemes are very \emph{local}, in the sense that the verification procedure performs in just one round of communication, with each node accepting or rejecting based solely on its certificate and the certificates of its neighbors.
+However, this versatility and locality comes with a cost.
+For instance, certifying rather simple graph property, such as certifying that each node holds the value of the diameter of the network, requires certificates of $\widetilde{\Omega}(n)$ bits~\cite{Censor-HillelPP18} \footnote{ The $O$-tilde notation $\widetilde{O}(f(n))$ is similar to the big-$O$ notation $O(f(n))$, but ignores factors which are poly-logarithmic in~$f(n)$. }.
+There are properties that require even larger certificates.
+For instance, certifying that the network is not 3-colorable, or certifying that the network has a non-trivial automorphism both require certificates of $\widetilde{\Omega}(n^2)$ bits~\cite{GoosS16}.
+The good news though is that all distributed objects (and graph properties) can be certified using certificates of $O(n^2+kn)$ bits, which is the number of bits needed to store the entire $n$-node graph with $k$-bit node labels --- see~\cite{GoosS16,KormanKP10}.